-■ Rear-facing (Access Cab and Double Cab models) - Infant seat/convertible seat
+■ Rear-facing (vehicles with rear seats) - Infant seat/convertible seat

 Place the child seat on the rear seat facing the rear of the vehicle.

 Run the seat belt through the child seat and insert the plate into the buckle.
 Make sure that the belt is not twisted.